aws/karpenter-provider-aws/designs/carbon-aware.md

 - **Embodied carbon emissions**: Manufacturing emissions (CO₂e) amortized over instance lifetime (usually 4 years) divided by how long we use the instance
 - **Operational carbon emissions**: Carbon emitted by electricity grid to produce electricity for the instance in the region where it is used, multiplied by PUE

+An instance is a share of a physical machine, so when we refer to "instance lifetime" we mean the lifetime of the physical machine that the instance partially constitutes.

 There is a lot more to Green Software.
 If you want to learn more, I recommend you to visit [Green Software Practitioner](https://learn.greensoftware.foundation/) (a Green Software Foundation project - an affiliate of the Linux Foundation).

 ## Solution